mattbrepo/BridgeServer/README.md

 **Start: 2009**

 ## Why
-I needed to eavesdrop client-server communication to figure out a non-documented protocol.
-This tool helped to Reverse engineering a couple of protocols back in the days.
+I needed to eavesdrop TCP client-server communication to figure out undocumented protocols.
+This tool helped me to reverse engineered a couple of network protocols in the past.

 ## Example